 Good news!
-You're using the default approval notifications template.
+You're using the new default approval notifications template.

-- 1. View the approval request and decide what action you'd like to take. - 2.
-Select either the Approve or Decline button within the email.
+1. View the approval request and decide what action you'd like to take.

+- 2. Select either the Approve or Decline button within the email.
 If you aren't logged into the customer portal, you will be prompted to do so.
 You'll then see: - a.
 If you hit Approve, a confirmation screen. - b.
 If you hit Decline, a screen prompting you to leave a comment and confirm your decision.
-Depending on the settings in the projects workflow, your comment may or may not be required.
-Even if its not required, it helps to let the customer know why youre declining the request. - 3.
+You don't have to leave a comment, but if you're declining a request it helps to let the customer know why you declined it. - 3.
 The customer will receive a notification of the selected action you have taken.

-- 1. Approval buttons, that let the approver action requests from within their email. - 2.
-Request details, that show the full details of a request (including request type, summary, creation date, and the same fields chosen in the request type settings).
+- 1. Approval buttons, that let the approver action requests from within their email. - Request details, that show the full details of a request (incl request type, summary, creation date, and the same fields chosen in the request type settings).